 The New International Version (NIV) translates this, “Because you will not abandon me to the grave, nor will you let your Holy One see decay.”
 This is preferable because the context emphasizes that Christ rose bodily from the dead as opposed to David, whose body is still there.

-The Holman Christian Standard Bible (HCSB) renders this passage, “because you will not leave my soul in Hades, or allow your Holy One to see decay.”
+The Christian Standard Bible (CSB) renders this passage, “because you will not abandon me in Hades or allow your holy one to see decay.”
 This translation acknowledges that David’s soul went to Hades without assigning Jesus’ soul to the same place.

 This is the first in a two-part series on the whereabouts of Jesus between His death and resurrection.

 One of the more puzzling questions about the redemptive work of Christ is where His soul went between death and resurrection.

 The Gospel writers confirm that Jesus’ body was placed in a tomb after His death, and remained there until His resurrection.

 But what about the immaterial part of Jesus – namely His soul and / or spirit?

 One view is stated in the Apostles’ Creed: “He [Jesus] descended into Hell; the third day He rose again from the dead.”

 The meaning of this phrase is much debated.
 The traditional interpretation is that Christ went to the abode of the dead to preach the gospel to Old Testament saints in order to set them free for the full experience of heaven.

 The Catechism of the Catholic Church embraces this view, as do many Protestants.